Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 Paste this URL into the 'Manifest URL' field of the 'Install Module' dialog in the Foundry configuration: `https://github.com/Wibble199/FoundryVTT-Terrain-Height-Tools/releases/latest/download/module.json`, then enable the module in your world.

+> [!IMPORTANT]
-Note that this module currently only supports Foundry v10.x.
+> Note that the latest version this module currently only supports Foundry v11.x.
+>
+> The latest version that supports Foundry v10.x is [v0.1.4](https://github.com/Wibble199/FoundryVTT-Terrain-Height-Tools/releases/tag/v0.1.4)

 ## Usage